 Pure, natural maple syrup is a thinner substance; thicker syrups that some are familiar with are denser due to the use of corn syrup in the mixture with additional maple flavoring.

 National Maple Syrup Day Activities

 You can find plenty of maple syrup tapping and processing kits online!
 Get out there, find a tree, and collect that liquid gold!

 Head to the supermarket and pick up a few different kinds of maple syrup, take ‘em on home, and sample each over a silver dollar pancake to find out which of the many selections might be your favorite!

 For those of you lucky enough to live in a state that produces maple syrup from native trees, get out and support your local maple syrup producers by buying a nice big jug of their finest batch!

 It pairs with more things than you can imagine

 Sure, you've tried it on your pancakes, waffles, and french toast — but have you ever let maple syrup make its way to your bacon?
 Don't just limit yourself to breakfast, though.
 Maple syrup makes an awesome glaze for all sorts of root vegetables, bringing out flavors you might have never noticed.

-There aren't many food items that, when stolen, would qualify as being part of a heist.
-But with barrels of this saccharine sap going for over a thousand dollars per barrel, it's easy to see why a truckload of maple syrup might be worth a boatload of cash.
+There aren't many foods that would seem worthwhile to stage a heist around.
+But with barrels of maple syrup valued at over a thousand dollars each, it's easy to see why a truckload might be worth a boatload of cash.